farcasterxyz/protocol/docs/SPECIFICATION.md

 1. If `m.data.type` is identical and `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
 1. If `m.data.timestamp` and `m.data.type` values are identical, discard the message with the lower lexicographical order.

-The Cast CRDT has a per-user size limit of 10,000 and an age limit of 31,536,000 or approximately 1 year.
+The Cast CRDT has a per-unit size limit of 5,000.

-### 2.1.5 Reaction CRDT
+### 3.1.4 Reaction CRDT

 The Reaction CRDT validates and accepts ReactionAdd and ReactionRemove messages.
 The CRDT also ensures that the message `m` passes these validations: